ArachnidAbby/BCL/docs/source/tutorial/creating_types.rst

 Now, unlike an enum, you can't do anything with the type itself.
 You must "instantiate" it to access the data.

 Instantiation means that we create some data of a type (usually a struct type).
+Continueing with the blueprint analogy, instantiation means fullfilling the blueprint.
+We use the blueprint to build some data to some specification.

+Our :code:`User` struct for example can be instantiated and all of those instances must follow the defined blueprint.
+All the instances must hold an :code:`age` and :code:`grade_level`.

 .. code-block:: bcl